Astragalus molybdenus: Taxonomy

+The botanist Stanley Larson Welsh published a paper in 1998 that synonymized the species Astragalus shultziorum with A. molybdenus as a variety.
+In 2007 Matt Lavin and Hollis Marriott published a description that did the same to Astragalus lackschewitzii.

+As of 2024 Plants of the World Online considers these newer combinations to be correct.
+However, NatureServe continues to list Astragalus lackschewitzii as a separate species.

+Habitat

 This plant grows in the alpine tundra of the Rocky Mountains.
 Sometimes it occurs in subalpine zones.
 Most occurrences are at 3600 to 4000 meters in elevation.
 It grows mainly on calcareous soils such as broken limestone.
 It may grow on loose scree, its branching underground parts helping to stabilize it in the substrate.
 It grows in sparse or heavy vegetation and in dry to moist areas.
 It often grows in spots where there is snow most or all of the year.
 Associated plant species include Claytonia megarhiza, Kobresia sp., Oxyria digyna, and Silene acaulis.

 Threats to this species include mining, recreational activities such as hiking and off-road vehicle use, and global climate change.